bloc97/Anime4K/README.md

 ![Thumbnail Image](results/Main.png?raw=true)

-*\*State of the art as of August 2019 in the real time anime upscaling category, the fastest at acheiving reasonable quality.
+*\*State of the art as of August 2019 in the real-time anime 4K upscaling category, the fastest at acheiving reasonable quality.
 We do not claim this is a superior quality general purpose SISR algorithm compared to machine learning approaches.*

 ***Disclaimer: All art assets used are for demonstration and educational purposes.
 All rights are reserved to their original owners.
 If you (as a person or a company) own the art and do not wish it to be associated with this project, please contact us at 	anime4k.upscale@gmail.com and we will gladly take it down.***